-A public comment period was provided for substantial amendment number 1; December 7, 2019 - January 6, 2020.
-Public notice was published in the Pioneer Press on Saturday, December 7, 2019, and notice sent out through the City's Early Notification System (ENS).
+A public comment period was provided for substantial amendment 1; December 8, 2019 - January 6, 2020.
+Public notice was published in the Pioneer Press on December 7, 2019, and notice sent out through the City's Early Notification System (ENS).
 No public comments were received.

-A public comment period was provided for substantial amendment number 2; February 1 - March 2, 2021.
-Public notice was published in the Pioneer Press on Sunday, January 31, 2021, and notice sent out through the City's Early Notification System (ENS).
-All public comments will be considered.
+A public comment period was provided for substantial amendment 2; February 1 - March 2, 2021.
+Public notice was published in the Pioneer Press on January 31, 2021, and notice sent out through the City's Early Notification System (ENS).
+All public comments were considered.